 It takes a lot of planning and preparation to build a bridge between a county and its LEP voters.
 Election translation projects can take up to three months to complete, depending on the volume and number of languages involved.
 Adding to the challenge, each county has their own unique requirements and needs so care must be taken to provide translations in accordance with the target audience the materials are meant to reach.

-For an overview of how elections translation works, take a look at our process insight paper.
-Be sure to also download an informative case study to learn how Avantpage delivered 100 Spanish-translation files to three California counties in just 48 hours.
+Be sure to download an informative case study to learn how Avantpage delivered 100 Spanish-translation files to three California counties in just 48 hours.

 Although the election season is in full swing, there’s still time to line up a qualified and certified language services provider for your election translation project.
 Get in touch with Avantpage today.